Skip to Main Content

 Hardware and software instructional technologies for your course redesign will be provided to all faculty that are accepted.

-• Faculty will have the choice of either an iPad Pro, a MacBook, or a Windows-Based Device
+• Faculty will have the choice of either an iPad Pro, a MacBook Air, or a Lenovo Windows Laptop (exact models to be determined.)

 • Please check with your College ITC if you want to select a MacBook or a Windows device and specifically how it might affect your computer refresh status.